GATECH-EIC/BNS-GCN/README.md

 ### Datasets

 We use Reddit, ogbn-products, Yelp and ogbn-papers100M for evaluating BNS-GCN.
 All datasets are supposed to be stored in `./dataset/` by default.
-Reddit, ogbn-products and ogbn-papers100M will be downloaded by DGL or OGB automatically.
-Yelp is preloaded in the Docker environment, and is available [here](https://drive.google.com/open?id=1zycmmDES39zVlbVCYs88JTJ1Wm5FbfLz) or [here](https://pan.baidu.com/s/1SOb0SiSAXavwAcNqkttwcg) (with passcode f1ao) if you choose to set up the enviromnent by yourself.

 ## Basic Usage